College Board announced in early 2022 that it will offer the PSAT/NMSQT® and SAT® tests digitally starting in 2023 and 2024.

 In this post, we answer some common questions about what to expect with these changes and provide our advice for families moving forward.

 “Digital” can mean a lot of things at first glance.
-But one thing is clear with this announcement: students will not take the online PSAT or SAT tests at home.
+But one thing is clear: students will not take the online PSAT or SAT tests at home.

-The test will take place on a laptop or tablet through an exam application developed by the College Board.
+Students will take the tests on an approved laptop or similar device through an exam application developed by the College Board.
 This application will need to be downloaded to the device prior to test day.
-Students can use personal or school-issued devices.
+Be sure to review device specifications and general guidelines available on College Board’s website.

-The shift to digital will fundamentally change how College Board administers the test.
+The digital test will be unlike anything students have encountered before.
 Here are some basic, yet significant, format changes that students will need to prepare for:

-- The SAT test will last approximately two hours, which reduces overall testing time by about an hour.
+- The SAT test will last approximately two hours and 14 minutes, which reduces overall testing time by a little less than an hour.

 - The new digital format will be adaptive, meaning it will vary from student to student.